jina-ai/clip-as-service/README.md

 ```
 , where `id` is a unique identifier helping you to synchronize the results; `is_tokenized` follows the meaning in [`BertClient` API](https://bert-as-service.readthedocs.io/en/latest/source/client.html#client.BertClient.encode_async) and `false` by default.

-Then simply call the server via HTTP POST:
+Then simply call the server via HTTP POST request.
+You can use javascript or whatever, here is an example using `curl`:
 ```bash
 curl -X POST http://xx.xx.xx.xx:8125/encode \
   -H 'content-type: application/json' \